hajdukd/hajdukd.github.io/_drafts/cleancode/2019-02-08-why-i-really-dont-like-final-modifer-on-method-input-parameters.md

 ```
 Why is that ?
 The `final` keyword is **not** considered a part of a method signature.
 That's pretty crucial in cases when you allow others to extend your code.
 We don't want our important `final` to get lost
-along the way, don't we.. ?
+along the way, don't we ?

-Funny thing is that it's already lost on the compilation time.
+Funny thing.. it's already lost on the compilation time.
 Decompiled `print(...)` method signature looks like this:
 ```
 void print(Score score) {...}
 ```
-Which pretty much **forces** us to download the source code every time we want to check creator's intent.
+Which pretty much **forces** us to download the source code every time we want to check creator's intentions.

 ### _"But, but what if my method is very long and i have to be sure reference won't change ?"_